SpaceXpanse/Whitepaper/README.md

 Open source
 *Non-profit - Foundation operated*
 - Full-blown platform-wide application in the blockchain to serve as crowdfunding hub for user's projects within the platform and more

+[**SpaceXpanse: Metaverse**](https://github.com/SpaceXpanse/Metaverse) - An actual, unstoppable, and immutable metaverse, aka autonomous world, dedicated to exploring SpaceXpanse Multiverse features using the SpaceXpanse Metaverse Simulator. /WIP/
+Open source
+*Non-profit - Foundation operated*

+- Real-time realistic solar system with major celestial bodies, terrains and environment
+- Gravitational and other forces, affecting all objects accordingly /physics/
+- Fast rendering with near realistic level of detail /TBD/
+- Scenario programing through Lua - lightweight, embeddable programming language designed for scripting and extensibility
+- Easy creation and editing of multi-part and multi-seated usable objects
+- Seamless integration with ROD blockchain and Nostr for enabling features like messaging, easy payments, creation and management of NFTs and tokens, etc.
+- Simplistic interconnection with any other elements of the platform environment through dedicated API

 ### Entertainment